therealozp/class-notes/swe review.md

 - an **indirect actor** are those who never get to use it directly. for example, a customer will never use the HMS directly, if they just stand and provide info instead of interacting with the system.

-7. abstract actors and how they are represented these are more important than the previous two, and can be shown in UCDs. *abstract actors* are **parents of concrete actors**. they are more generalized, and from where specialized actors can be derived.
+7. abstract actors and how they are represented these are more important than the previous two (primary/secondary, direct/indirect), and can be shown in UCDs. *abstract actors* are **parents of concrete actors**. they are more generalized, and from where specialized actors can be derived.

 "Abstract actors can model the common behavior of a system, such as staff logging into the system.
 Concrete actors model the specific behavior of the system, such as a doctor checking a consultation schedule on the calendar.
 Since a doctor inherits from staff, there is no need to separately model the log-in procedure for doctors if it has already been modeled for staff."